NYCiSchoolCS/think-python/Worksheets/end_of_year_review.md

 `any_lowercase("Hello")`   | True  |
 `any_lowercase("HeLLO")`   | True  |
 `any_lowercase("HELLO")`   | False |

-...but at least some of them are wrong!

-**For each function below, decide whether the function works as intended.
-If not, describe what the function actually does.**

-You can assume that the parameter `s` is always a string and that there are no syntax errors.
-You may copy these functinos into Spyder to test them, but you will only get credit if you inculde the explanation of what the function actully does .

 Note, `islower()` is a string method that returns `True` if all characters in the string are lowercase.
 It returns `False` otherwise.